Visiting Ireland’s capital and most historic city? Check out these 10 famous landmarks during your trip to Dublin.

 7. Glasnevin Cemetery – where Ireland’s history rests

-Since 1832, Dublin’s ancestors have been buried in Glasnevin, which is undoubtedly one of the most famous landmarks in Dublin.
+Since 1832, Dublin’s ancestors have been buried in Glasnevin, which is undoubtedly one of the most famous landmarks in Ireland.

 Buried among the grounds, here are some of Ireland’s most important figures, such as Daniel O’Connell, Charles Stewart Parnell, and Michael Collins.